MatiasSinisalo/Tiralabra/documents/weeklyreports/Implementation.md

    - Implemented in shuntingYard.cpp and shuntingYard.h
 4. Interpreter will read a list of tokens in RPN and return a single token containing the evaluated answer based on the input.
    - Implemented in interpreter.cpp and interpreter.h

+## additional notes:
+The tests of the application are dependent on the googletest testing libary.
+It will be automatically downloaded and compiled if the project is configured and built using CMAKE.